AnjanaAbY/Global-Supersore-PowerBI/README.md

 Fell free to contribute to this project.

-## Unable to View Power BI File?
+## To download Power BI File

-If you are not able to view the Power BI file, please check the [Releases section](../../releases)
+If you are not able to download the Power BI file, please check the [Releases section](../../releases) , there you can find the power BI file,screenshot and video.